Republicans dump voter registration firm after fraud reports

 In a few cases the party affiliation was changed from Democrat to Republican and in some cases the addresses of real people were altered, potentially affecting their ability to vote.

-Bucher, who was elected on a non-partisan platform but supports the Democratic party, said she turned over copies of the applications to the State Attorney’s office earlier this week.
+Bucher, who was elected on a nonpartisan platform but supports the Democratic Party, said she turned over copies of the applications to the State Attorney’s office this week.
 Officials have not said if an investigation of the company’s actions is underway.

 Election supervisors in at least five Florida counties were checking forms submitted by the Florida Republican Party for similar problems, she said.